Tactile Modality Fusion for Vision-Language-Action Models: Related Work

 \subsection{Tactile Sensing in Robot Learning}

 The development of vision-based tactile sensors such as GelSight \cite{yuan2017gelsight}, DIGIT \cite{lambeta2020digit}, and STS \cite{hogan2021seeing} has significantly advanced the integration of tactile perception in robotic manipulation.
 These sensors use an embedded camera to capture tactile information by recording the deformation of a gel membrane.
 Prior research has established tactile sensing as a complementary modality to vision in manipulation tasks, enhancing perception and control in contact-rich interactions \cite{blake2004neural, lee2019making}.
-Due to their high spatial resolution, which allows them to capture slip, contact geometry, and deformation \cite{yuan2017gelsight, lambeta2020digit, hogan2021seeing}, these sensors have become a natural choice for integration into robotic end-effectors.
+Their high spatial resolution allows these sensors to capture slip, contact geometry, and deformation with high fidelity \cite{yuan2017gelsight, lambeta2020digit, hogan2021seeing}.
+This has made them a natural choice for integration into robotic end-effectors.
 They are often used to solve contact-rich robotic tasks such as insertions, grasping, and in-hand manipulation, where tactile feedback provides critical information about physical interactions \cite{lambeta2020digit, yuan2024robot, hogan2018tactile, wilson2023cable, calandra2018more, dong2021tactile, she2021cable, qi2023general, hansen2022visuotactile, cui2025vi}.